VinceNolan999/ms1-nicola/README.md

 ### Functionality testing

-Mozilla Browser used to run Gitpod and developer tools used to test , solve problems m style and responsiveness.
+Mozilla Browser used to run Gitpod and developer tools used to test , solve problems, style and responsiveness.
 Chrome develeper tools used to check compatibility through-out and to check on consistency of mozilla dev tools.

 ### Compatibility testing